apache/apisix-website/website/blog/2021/08/17/interview-airwallex.md

 **Q: Hello Dr. Li, please briefly introduce yourself and the work you are currently engaged in.**

-**Jan Li:** Hi, my name is Jan Li, PhD, Apache APISIX Committer, Airwallex Technical Platform Lead, responsible for the evolution of the company's technology platform.
+**Yang**: Hi, my name is Yang Li, PhD, Apache APISIX Committer, Airwallex Technical Platform Lead, responsible for the evolution of the company's technology platform.
 Prior to joining Airwallex, I led the Ops Chain Alliance at Wanxiang Blockchain.
 Prior to Wanxiang Blockchain, he led the OTC derivatives risk control platform at Citigroup.

 Airwallex is a global financial technology company that empowers businesses of all sizes to operate across borders, thereby helping to grow the global economy.
 With technology at its core, Airwallex has built a proprietary global financial infrastructure platform with a global payment network covering more than 50 currencies in over 130 countries and regions, providing digital fintech products for businesses of all sizes to help them grow at high speed around the world in a more efficient and secure way in the globally connected information age.
 Since its inception in 2015, Airwallex has received over $500 million in funding from top-tier investors and now has 12 offices and over 900 employees worldwide.